tadamcz/value-of-information/README.md

 A simplified interface to this package is available at [valueofinfo.com](https://valueofinfo.com/).

+# Tests
+This package has a robust set of unit tests and end-to-end tests.

+[`tadamcz/bayes-continuous`](https://github.com/tadamcz/bayes-continuous) is a dependency of this package used to compute the Bayesian updates by numerical integration.
+It has its own set of tests, based on closed-form expressions that are available for [conjugate priors](https://en.wikipedia.org/wiki/Conjugate_prior).

 ## Background
 When we gain information about a decision-relevant quantity, that information may improve the decision we ultimately make.
 The value of the (expected) improvement in the decision is